-US strikes on Yemen continued over the past week, with the US claiming to have struck a number of significant Houthi targets.
-Likewise, Israel conducted further strikes in Gaza and in Syria.
-The Houthis have launched a few missiles towards Israel, but to little effect.
+The situation has not significantly evolved in the Middle East over the past week.
+US strikes on Yemen continued.
+Israel conducted further strikes in Gaza, and the Houthis have launched a few more missiles towards Israel, still to little effect.
 So far, this report's assessment that the Houthis do not intend to resume the maritime campaign has held.